ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

     $ ./main.py input_file.pfm 0.3 1.0 output_file.png
     ```

-    because it is compiled for the JVM.
+    since it is compiled for the JVM.

 - If you are using Kotlin, you have to go through `gradlew`, which requires that parameters be passed through `--args`: